cheind/autoregressive/README.md

  <img src="etc/presentation/progressive_classify_mnist_b000_h757.gif" width="40%">
 </div>

-Note, this library does not implement (Gated) PixelCNNs, but unrolls images for the purpose of processing in the WaveNet.
+*Note, this library **does not** implement (Gated) PixelCNNs, but unrolls images for the purpose of processing in WaveNet architectures.
+This works surprisingly well.*

 ## Features
 Currently the following features are implemented